andersundsehr/rah/README.md

       # RAH_API_KEY is generated and placed in rah/.env + it is printed in the docker log on startup
       RAH_HOSTNAME: ${RAH_HOSTNAME:-rah.localhost}
       RAH_STORAGE_PATH: '/storage'
+      RAH_MAX_DISK_USAGE: '10G' # max disk usage for the whole rah storage (will auto delete old deployments)
-      # allows access to all deployments if client has ip from list
+      # allows access if client has one of the IPs can accept ranges eg: 127.0.0.0/8 or special private_ranges (shortcut for private IP address ranges of your proxy)
-      RAH_AUTH_IPS: "213.61.68.122,127.0.0.1"
+      RAH_AUTH_IPS: "213.61.68.122,213.61.68.0/24,private_ranges"
-      # allows access to all deployments if client uses this auth
+      # allows access if client uses the basic auth user and password (multiple users can be separated with a comma)
-      RAH_BASIC_AUTH: "rah:rah"
+      RAH_BASIC_AUTH: "rah:passRah,customer:passCustomer"
 ````

 ### URL structure